 A brazillian specimen that was mined over 25 years ago.
 Very sharp, glassy twinned Sphenes on matrix up to 2.5 CM on matrix.
 The matrix is also covered on both sides with a druse of micro Titanite crystals that sparkle nicely.
 Some of the tiny Titanites seem to be untwinned which is rather rare but is known in a few specimens from this locale.
 The main crystals are well exposed from the matrix and show well from several angles.
 Some damage and contacts can be found on close exam but these do no stand out.
 The price reflects this, a good value for a very displayable specimen.

 Vintage specimen with old EB Underhill label.
 Underhill donated his collection posthumously to Amherst College in 1888, so this piece and his handwritten label is older than that.
 Not many of these labels survive today and the Sphene specimen is also a very rare example from a classic locale.
 I have never seen another quite like this, the luster is very bright on the slender dark gem clear crystals in the protected vug.
 Microscope reveals tiny Clinochlore and what may be colorless Fluorites, not known from this locale.
 A nice slice of mineral history.

 An old Swiss classic Alpine specimen.
 Complexly structured matrix hosts several minerals in layers with gemmy green Titanites on the top.
-Beds of Bysollite needles have well crystallized Adularia protruding and micro sprays of Apatite throughout.
+Beds of Byssolite needles have well-crystallized Adularia protruding and micro sprays of Apatite throughout.
 This displays the complex nature of mineralization in Alpine clefts very well.
-The Titanites crystals are up to 1 CM though most are smaller.
+The Titanites crystals are up to 1 cm though most are smaller.
 Ex Charles M. Noll and Jim Dufoe collections.